Why is business funding for women still an issue?

 Venture capital (VC) or angel investors

-If you’re planning on going the investor route, it’s imperative you have a convincing business pitch.
+If you’re planning on taking the investor route, it’s imperative you have a convincing business pitch.
 While this may be a breeze for some, it can be especially difficult for founders who lack confidence or experience pitching.

 - Investors take on any losses themselves.

-- Paying back the loan is not required.
+- Paying back the loan isn’t required.

-- Network and meet with other high-level businesspeople.
+- Network and meet with other high-level business people.

-- May forfeit control of your company.
+- Forfeit some control over your company.